NinelK/IMBIZO2023_population_SOLUTIONS/README.md

 conda activate npm_tutorial
 ```

-And run the Jupyter lab in it:
+And run the Jupyter notebook in it:
 ```
-jupyter lab
+jupyter notebook
 ```

 The Jupyter Lab should be now available in your browser: